"They say the entryway is one of the most important rooms in the house."

 Now on to the fun part; the mirrors.
 The first time I actually worked with mirrors was before I started my DIY journey.
 I turned an old vanity into a DIY mirrored makeup vanity.
 It was then I realized how mirror can transform anything.

-My builder started adding mirrors in to complete the DIY wall and I was so excited with how it was coming out!
+The glass cutter started adding mirrors in to complete the DIY wall and I was so excited with how it was coming out!
 Now for the lights and outlets, the mirror had to be cut so that the lights and outlets could come through, but that's something the glass company can do once you find a good one!

 If you notice in the picture above, the outlets are white, but they got switched out with these glass mirrored outlet covers and man does it make it look so good.